cockroachdb/docs/v20.1/build-a-ruby-app-with-cockroachdb-activerecord.md

 ## What's next?

-Read more about using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html), or check out a more realistic implementation of ActiveRecord with CockroachDB in our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.
+Read more about using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html), or check out a more realistic implementation of ActiveRecord with CockroachDB in a Rails app in our [`examples-orms`](https://github.com/cockroachdb/examples-orms) repository.

 {% include {{page.version.version}}/app/see-also-links.md %}